joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/displacement-map-filter.md

     to the left.

-Because no values are specified for y component and y scale, the defaults (which cause no displacement) are used—that’s why the image doesn’t shift at all in the vertical direction.
+Because no values are specified for y component and y scale, the defaults (which cause no displacement) are used—that's why the image doesn't shift at all in the vertical direction.

 The default filter mode setting, `WRAP` is used in the example, so as the pixels